-Prerequisites: BIO 11, BIO 275 or BIO 280 This course provides an in-depth study of cellular organization and communication, biochemical cell processes, and cellular growth, replication and death.
+Prerequisites: BIO 111, BIO 275 or BIO 280

+This course provides an in-depth study of cellular organization and communication, biochemical cell processes, and cellular growth, replication and death.
 Topics include organelle structure and function, nucleic acid and protein synthesis, gene organization and regulation, cell signaling mechanisms, bioenergetics, cell motility and apoptosis.
 Upon completion, students should be able to demonstrate knowledge of cell structure and function and lab skills including microscopy, cell culture, and molecular biology techniques.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-Pathophysiology BIO 271
+BIO 271 Pathophysiology